jp43/DockBox/README.md

         * -r INPUT_FILE_R: *.pdb* file containing the receptor coordinates (only one structure allowed)

-        * -f CONFIG_FILE: *.ini* config file containing docking parameters (see the section *preparing the configuration file for rundock* to know more about config file preparation)
+        * -f CONFIG_FILE: *.ini* config file containing docking parameters (see the section *preparing the configuration file for rundock* to know more about config the preparation of the config file)

     * Optional arguments

         Preferably do not use flags other than -l, -r and -f

+    Thus, a typical use of *rundock* is done through the following command:

+        rundock -f config.ini -r receptor.pdb -l ligand.mol2

 3. **runanlz**